Suspected Object Matters: Rethinking Model's Prediction for One-stage Visual Grounding: Experiments

 \subsection{Ablation Studies}

-We first conduct ablation studies on ReferIt dataset to verify the effectiveness of different modules in our framework, including sparse Suspected Object Graph (SOG) for context modeling, Keyword-aware Node Representation (KNR) and Exploration by Random Connection (ERC) for constructing nodes and edges in SOG.
+We first conduct ablation studies on ReferIt dataset to verify the effectiveness of different modules in our framework, including sparse Suspected Object Transformation (SOT) for context modeling, Keyword-Aware Discrimination (KAD) and Exploration by Random Connection (ERC) for modulating model's initial choice on suspected objects.
 Here LSTM is used as the text encoder, and all models are trained with the same strategy described before for fair comparisons.

-\textbf{Dense grids vs. sparse suspected objects.} Table~\ref{abl:graph_type} compares the proposed SOG against the basic one-stage grounder equipped with a non-local block~\cite{DBLP:conf/cvpr/0004GGH18} and a deformable convolution layer~\cite{DBLP:conf/iccv/DaiQXLZHW17}, two representative approaches to conduct exhaustive message passing among all grids.
+\textbf{Dense grids vs. sparse suspected objects.} Table~\ref{abl:graph_type} compares the proposed SOT against the basic one-stage grounder equipped with a non-local block~\cite{DBLP:conf/cvpr/0004GGH18} and a deformable convolution layer~\cite{DBLP:conf/iccv/DaiQXLZHW17}, two representative approaches to conduct exhaustive message passing among all grids.
 In the table, the \textit{Baseline} is implemented by combining ``Multi-modal Encoder" with ``Prediction" presented in Fig.\ref{framework}, hence no visual inter-object relationship modeling is applied for the baseline.
 For fair comparisons, we include a standard nonlocal block and a deformable convolution layer on dense grids for visual inter-object relationship modeling.
 From the results, we have the following observations.
-First, our SOG with selected sparse suspected objects performs much better than the baseline equipped with a dense grids modeling layer (\textit{i.e., }with a nonlocal block and a deformable convolution layer), showing the advantages of reasoning on a few suspected objects for visual grounding.
-This is mainly due to that SOG helps reduce the noise introduced by irrelevant regions.
-Second, compared to the baseline, adding either a dense grids modeling layer or our proposed SOG could achieve much better performances, which demonstrates the importance of inter-object relationship modeling.
+First, our SOT with selected sparse suspected objects performs much better than the baseline equipped with a dense grids modeling layer (\textit{i.e., }with a nonlocal block and a deformable convolution layer), showing the advantages of reasoning on a few suspected objects for visual grounding.
+This is mainly due to that SOT helps reduce the noise introduced by irrelevant regions.
+Second, compared to the baseline, adding either a dense grids modeling layer or our proposed SOT could achieve much better performances, which demonstrates the importance of inter-object relationship modeling.

-\textbf{Effectiveness of KNR and ERC.} We further verify the effectiveness of our KNR and ERC in Table~\ref{abl:KC_RP}.
-From the results, KNR and ERC improve the base model 0.51\% and 1.05\%, respectively.
-By applying both KNR and ERC on the base model, the performance can be further improved to 66.11\%.
-The results demonstrate the effectiveness of our proposed KNR and ERC in distinguishing the referred object from multiple suspected objects.
+\textbf{Effectiveness of KAD and ERC.} We further verify the effectiveness of our KAD and ERC in Table~\ref{abl:KC_RP}.
+From the results, KAD and ERC improve the base model 0.51\% and 1.05\%, respectively.
+By applying both KAD and ERC on the base model, the performance can be further improved to 66.11\%.
+The results demonstrate the effectiveness of our proposed KAD and ERC in distinguishing the referred object from multiple suspected objects.